 The pilot of the MOLE has to communicate constantly with the players in the mining turrets, so that everyone can use their Mining Lasers in the best possible way.
 If the miners notice that the energy injection is stagnating, they have to give the pilot instructions to fly the MOLE closer to the target, for example.
 While doing so, the pilot needs to take into account the limited radius of movement of the mining towers (they cannot be directed downwards at a 90-degree angle, for example).

-With the introduction of the weather system in update 3.9 it may make sense to land the spaceship to break a rock without any trouble.
+Due to unstable atmospheric flight or bad weather conditions it may also make sense to land the spaceship to break a rock without any trouble.
 In some areas, such as Calliope, a storm can be so strong that the ship is constantly being pushed away if we don’t keep steering against it.
 With the MOLE this is not necessarily a problem because the pilot can focus solely on keeping the ship roughly in position.

 But if you have to constantly strafe with the Prospector besides controlling the mining laser, this can be a bit too much, especially with challenging rocks.
 In this case simply land the Prospector at a suitable distance.

 When mining asteroids, the pilot has to be careful whether the laser is moved away from the stone by any movement of the spaceship.
 Adjust carefully using the strafing keys.

 When you are in Mining Mode (“M), activate the mining laser with the left mouse button.
 The goal is to completely fill the fracturing sensor on the right side.
 To do this, the energy level of the stone (Rock Energy Level, the indicator to the left below the laser strength indicator, Laser Throttle) must be kept inside the green zone.
 This area can be quite small and it takes some practice to keep the laser energy there long enough until the fracturing sensor is completely filled.